LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

 -  Lasso 9 installed on a supported OS
 -  Java installed
--  If there is a separate package for Java support in Lasso, install it
+-  Any other OS-specific packages required for Java support in Lasso installed

 Execute a Static Method